What You Need to Know About Sailing in Vanuatu

 Sailing to Espiritu Santo (Luganville)

-Note that you currently cannot communicate with Customs via VHF radio in Luganville.
+Note that some yachties have reported that you can't communicate with Customs via VHF radio in Luganville.
 Ensure to communicate via email prior to arrival for berthing instructions.
 See the "Clearing Customs for Yachts in Vanuatu" section below for more details.

-As for experiencing Espiritu Santo as a visitor, the island offers stunning natural beauty such as glorious beaches, freshwater swimming holes known as Blue Holes LINK#TTD137, captivating culture villages and WW2 museums, and world-class snorkelling and scuba diving opportunities, including the renowned SS President Coolidge wreck.
+As for experiencing Santo as a visitor, the island offers stunning natural beauty such as glorious beaches, freshwater swimming holes known as Blue Holes, captivating culture villages and WW2 museums, and world-class snorkelling and scuba diving opportunities, including the renowned SS President Coolidge wreck.

 Head to The Complete Travel Guide to Espiritu Santo and Luganville LINK#D053 to start planning your visit.